pivotal-cf/om/docs/apply-changes/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --config, -c                  string             path to yml file containing errand configuration (see docs/apply-changes/README.md for format)
-  --ignore-warnings, -i         bool               ignore issues reported by Ops Manager when applying changes --product-name, -n            string (variadic)  name of the product(s) to deploy, cannot be used in conjunction with --skip-deploy-products (OM 2.2+)
-  --reattach                    bool               reattach to an already running apply changes (if available) --recreate-vms                bool               recreate all vms --skip-deploy-products, -sdp  bool               skip deploying products when applying changes - just update the director

 ```